 We will not normally fund hospices and palliative care, appliances for illness or disability, organisations concerned with specific diseases or medical research, or animal charities.
 The Trust will not normally support projects in England, Wales or Northern Ireland, nor will it normally contribute to especially large projects where its contribution would not make a material difference.

 Trustees meet 3 times a year for grantmaking, in January, May and September.
 Deadlines are posted on our Home Page

 How to apply

-Applications must be made using our application form.
+If possible, applications should be submitted using our online application form.
+Where this is not possible please submit the completed documents via email to the assessor.
 You should keep a copy of your application so that you can answer questions about it.
 Applications will be acknowledged by email and you will be told the result of your application, whether successful or unsuccessful.